HYDRATION + SUPPLEMENT GUIDE

 • During exercise, serotonin levels rise and can make you feel more fatigued, meaning you won't be able to push as hard.

-• BCAA supplementation reduces the amount of tryptophan that gets through the blood-brain barrier, and therefore reduces the amount of serotonin produced.
+• BCAA/EAA supplementation reduces the amount of tryptophan that gets through the blood-brain barrier, and therefore reduces the amount of serotonin produced.
 This might allow you to work harder and longer.

 • It can be beneficial to incorporate BCAA’s into your fasting phase to help preserve muscle and maintain energy.